jameel-institute/daedalus-web-app/assets/geodata/shapefiles.md

     require(dplyr)
     require(geojsonsf)

-    # Ensure the sf object is in WGS84
+    # Ensure the sf object is in WGS84.
+    # Many geojson libraries expect the data to be in the WGS84 coordinate reference system (CRS).
+    # Ensuring the data is in this CRS makes it more likely to be compatible with our mapping library.
     sf_object <- sf::st_transform(sf_object, 4326)

     # Select relevant columns